 Spoon Rating: Two Spoons.
 This hike is fairly easy to access with beautiful views.
 A little advance planning is recommended, to know the tides.
 There is minimal wheelchair accessibility in the summer.

 Trail Description: Rialto Beach is not a trail exactly.
 The coast here offers a two mile walk to Hole-in-the-Wall, a rock arch with numerous tide pools and scenic views along the way.
 It is a part of the much longer Olympic Wilderness Coast trail.

 To access the beach, you can follow a paved trail from the parking area past the accessible vault toilets to a sandy area, or go directly to either side of dumpsters to walk up a slightly sloping cobblestone bank.
-In the summertime the Park Service may install a wheelchair accessible ramp to an overlook (as of June 20, 2019 this ramp has been installed.
-Go to the end for photos).
+In the summertime the Park Service may install a wheelchair accessible ramp to an overlook.
 There are also places where you can walk on sand or compact stones to reach an area to sit on a log and watch the sea, without going out onto the beach.
 There are picnic tables but these do not provide very good views.

 Since driftwood and rocks shift often, you may have to walk around a little bit to find a good place for a view or to access the beach.
 Huge logs are scattered around and form walls in many places closer to the tree line, which can be a barrier to accessing the beach.
 If you stay up in the forested area and walk much further than the picnic area, the logs and trees become closer together and difficult to cross without climbing, jumping, or stepping over them; there is not a clearly defined trail.